deliveroo/deliveroo.engineering/_posts/2017-09-08-rebase-technique-for-clean-cut-commits.md

 title:  "A rebase technique to achieve clean-cut Git commits"
 author: "Evelina Vrabie"
 excerpt: >
-  In my [previous article][pr-roulette] I went through some DOs and DON'Ts for mastering Pull Requests and get them reviewed as quick as possible.
+  In my [previous article](/2017/09/06/play-pull-request-roulette.html) I went through some DOs and DON'Ts for mastering Pull Requests and get them reviewed as quickly as possible.
 I'm following that by illustrating a Git rebase technique that can help you achieve clean-cut commits which allow your reviewers to read your PR like a story with well-defined chapters.
 ---

 ## I am a cats and Git rebase person